One quadrillion ants litter the UK. Yes, that’s more than 10,000,000,000,000,000! Meaning, there are more than one million ants per person!

 The Black Garden Ant

 The Black Garden Ant is a common ant species found in British gardens, often turning up in homes during the warmer summer months.
-The Black Garden Ant is a Formicinae ant and is a species abundant in Europe.
+The Black Garden Ant is a Formicinae ant, an abundant species in Europe.
 You can find their nests outdoors and they can be identified by the presence of finely powdered soil around the nest exit holes.

 The Black Garden Ant is, as the name suggests, black in colour.
 The workers measure in at 4-5mm long, while the queen ants are 15mm long.